sagemath/sagewiki_to_gh-2022-10-10/SageJournal.md

 == Issues ==
 Issues are numbered by the <year>-<month> of their release.
 Maybe every two month, depending on the number of submissions.

+== Submissions ==
+ * Submissions on a continuous base, email them to the Editor.
+ * Announcements on sage-devel

 === Volume 2008-0x ===
 possible topics: